How to Cook Rice Noodles

 Chewy but tender and silky rice noodles for every recipe!
 Step-by-step instructions and photos and recipes.

-Rice noodles are a mainstay of Asian dishes, popular in Chinese cooking and Southeast Asian cuisines like Thai and Vietnamese.
-They are sometimes sold fresh, but most readily available dried.
+Rice noodles are a mainstay of Asian cooking, popular in Chinese cooking and Southeast Asian cuisines like Thai and Vietnamese.
+They are sometimes sold fresh, but are most readily available dried.
 Like most pastas, they last for years in the pantry.
 And like millions upon millions of people — we love them!
 For their pliable chewiness and ability to absorb awesome flavors.
 They are gluten-free, egg-free, and dairy-free, so they are safe for many dietary restrictions.

 What Are Rice Noodles?

 Dried rice noodles have an off-white, slightly grayish, slightly translucent appearance.
 They are usually packaged and folded several times in plastic bags or sometimes boxes.
 Rice vermicelli noodles are often sold in a kind of brick or block shape.
 Flat, wider rice noodles might also be labeled “river noodles.”
+You may also see rice noodles labeled as “rice sticks” or “rice stick noodles.”

 How to Soak Rice Noodles